 Collaborative Learning Groups (CLG): The CLGs are the key setting in which medical students are taught and learn the art and science of being a physician.
 Application exercises provide a solid foundation to integrate the basic sciences with clinical practice.
 Sessions provide an opportunity to focus on how to be a successful and thoughtful learner and how to thrive in medical school.
 Peer support, collaboration, and faculty mentorship are also key to success.
 We have a strong presence of CHFM faculty who lead these small groups.

-The CHFM faculty involved with our Medical Education Program are:
+The CHFM faculty involved with our medical education program are:

-This course consistently rates as one of the highlights of the first year.
+- First Year Preceptorship: This course consistently rates as one of the highlights of the first year.

-Faculty from the Program in Bioethics, Law and Medical Professionalism are involved in teaching medical students throughout their four-year core curriculum.
+- Medical Ethics and Professionalism (first and second-year): Faculty from the Program in Bioethics, Law and Medical Professionalism are involved in teaching medical students throughout their four-year core curriculum.
 BLMP faculty facilitate collaborative learning groups (CLGs) and team-based learning (TBL) activities, as well as deliver lectures on ethical and legal issues in medical practice, during required first- and second-year courses.

-Students can satisfy the fourth year Medicine requirement by spending four weeks on the Family Medicine inpatient service.
+- Required Fourth Year Medicine/Family Medicine Option: Students can satisfy the fourth year Medicine requirement by spending four weeks on the Family Medicine inpatient service.
 The Family Medicine option is popular and all slots are filled early in the process.
 Students have responded well to the changes that were implemented to produce a more consistent and rigorous experience.

-Our faculty continue to offer a variety of popular fourth year electives.
+- Fourth Year Electives: Our faculty continue to offer a variety of popular fourth year electives.
 These include several ethics electives as well as electives that address rural health care, student health, HIV, history of medicine, medical informatics, managed care, and religion and culture.